tuandev1l/caro-testing/.augment/getting-started.md

 # Create PR on GitHub
 # - Title: [ISS-6] Initialize Next.js with TypeScript and Tailwind
 # - Description: Include Linear task link
-# - CodeRabbitAI will review automatically
+# - Wait for manual review
 ```

 ### 7. Address Review Comments

-- CodeRabbitAI will review your PR automatically
+- Wait for manual code review
 - Address all comments and suggestions
 - Push additional commits to the same branch
 - All checks must pass before merge